Introduction to GPU programming models

 Kokkos

-Kokkos is an open-source performance portable programming model for heterogeneous parallel computing that has been so far mostly developed at Sandia National Laboratories.
+Kokkos is an open-source performance portable programming model for heterogeneous parallel computing that has been mainly developed at Sandia National Laboratories.
 It is a C++-based ecosystem that provides a programming model for developing efficient and scalable parallel applications that run on many-core architectures such as CPUs, GPUs, and FPGAs.
-The Kokkos ecosystem consists of several components, such as the Kokkos core library, which provides parallel execution and memory abstraction, the Kokkos kernels library, which provides math kernels for linear algebra and graph algorithms, and the Kokkos tools library, which provides profiling and debugging tools.
+The Kokkos ecosystem consists of several components, such as the Kokkos core library, which provides parallel execution and memory abstraction, the Kokkos kernel library, which provides math kernels for linear algebra and graph algorithms, and the Kokkos tools library, which provides profiling and debugging tools.
 Kokkos components integrate well with other software libraries and technologies, such as MPI and OpenMP.
 Furthermore, the project collaborates with other projects, in order to provide interoperability and standardization for portable C++ programming.

 SYCL

 While Alpaka, Kokkos, and RAJA refer to specific projects, SYCL itself is only a standard, for which several implementations exist.
-For GPU programming, Intel oneAPI DPC++ (supporting Intel GPUs natively, and NVIDIA and AMD GPUs with Codeplay oneAPI plugins) and AdaptiveCpp (also known as hipSYCL or Open SYCL, supporting NVIDIA and AMD GPUs, with experimental Intel GPU support available in combination with Intel oneAPI DPC++) are the most widely used.
+For GPU programming, Intel oneAPI DPC++ (supporting Intel GPUs natively, and NVIDIA and AMD GPUs with Codeplay oneAPI plugins) and AdaptiveCpp (previously also known as hipSYCL or Open SYCL, supporting NVIDIA and AMD GPUs, with experimental Intel GPU support available in combination with Intel oneAPI DPC++) are the most widely used.
 Other implementations of note are triSYCL and ComputeCPP.

 High-level language support